Nursing BSN

 Students Enrolled in the Pre-licensure BSN Track

-2. INT 450: A student must achieve a grade of “C+” (77%) or higher on the Capstone Paper to pass the course.
+3. INT 450: A student must achieve a grade of “C” (77%) or higher on the Capstone Paper to pass the course.
 If not achieved, the grade on the paper will be the grade of record.

-Minimum Examination Grade Policy for Students Enrolled in the ASN and Pre-licensure BSN Tracks:
+Minimum Examination Grade Policy for Students Enrolled in the Pre-licensure BSN Track

 Students Enrolled in the RN to BSN Track

-1. A grade of “C+” (77%) or higher is required for all RN to BSN NUR/INT Core Courses and required Sciences & Humanities Courses for students matriculating Fall 2021 and after.
+1. A grade of “C+” (77%) or higher is required for all RN to BSN NUR, INT, Core Courses.

 2. All course outcomes and/or additional course requirements must be met to successfully complete the course as outlined in the course syllabus.